 Stress is a big problem in modern life.
 Research in 2018 found that 74% of UK adults had felt so stressed over the year they felt overwhelmed or unable to cope.
 In addition, it was found that 81% of women said this compared to 67% of men.

 Left unchecked, long-term stress can lead to a myriad of mental and physical health problems.

-In this blog I am going to look at what happens to our brains and bodies when we experience stress and some things you can do to relieve it.
+In this article I’m going to look at what happens to our brains & bodies when we experience stress and some things you can do to relieve it.

 When we experience stress, our body goes into the fight-or-flight response.